 How long do I need to study basic movements before I start learning forms?

 Every person's level of progression is unique.
 Some students are able to progress quickly and others need a longer time to master the fundamentals.
-On average, beginner students should be ready to learn the 10 Form in their 3rd session.
+On average, beginner Yang style tai chi students should be ready to learn the 10 Form in their 3rd session.
 Students who take classes only once a week and are not able to practice outside of class may experience slower progression.

 Do you still teach wushu /kung fu, bagua, xingyi, or qigong?

 We are currently only teaching tai chi in our curriculum.
 Wushu / kung fu is taught at the Wudang Kung Fu Academy.
 They have their class schedule on their website.
 Aiping Tai Chi Center.
-Bagua and xingyi are permanently off the curriculum.
+Group bagua and xingyi classes are permanently off the curriculum.
 Private bagua or xingyi lessons can be arranged with Grandmaster Aiping Cheng in Austin, TX.
-We may add Qigong and Sun Style Tai Chi back into our curriculum at a future date.
+We may add group qigong and Sun Style tai chi classes back into our curriculum at a future date.
 You can sign up to be on our mailing list to get notified if we add offerings to our curriculum.

 How do I register for classes?